- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 -

-Online and Offline Selling in Limit Order Markets [pdf] [BibTeX]
+Online and Offline Selling in Limit Order Markets [paper] [BibTeX]

 Kevin L. Chang and Aaron Johnson